 It’s an exciting time to be a writer.
 With the expansion of the e-verse, there are more opportunities for publication (especially for first-time authors) than ever before.
 Along with all this freedom and opportunity, however, there is an exponential increase in the sheer volume of every kind of book imaginable.
-Whether you want to go the traditional publishing route, explore self-publishing in the digital realm, or try print-on-demand, it is more important than ever that you give yourself as much of an edge as you can in this increasingly crowded marketplace.
+Whether you want to go the traditional publishing route, explore self-publishing in the digital realm, or try print-on-demand, it is more important than ever that you give yourself as much of an edge as you can in this increasingly crowded and competitive marketplace.

 No matter what the venue, the biggest practical advantage you can have is to make sure your work is presented in the best shape it can be.
-Now more than ever, the well-edited manuscript is the one that will catch the eye of a reader or a publishing professional.
+Now more than ever, the sleek and well-edited manuscript is the one that will catch the eye of a reader or a publishing professional.

-Over the last twenty years, I have worked in all areas of publishing; as a writer, workshop leader, first reader for literary agencies, writing instructor, book reviewer, and freelance editor.
+Over the last twenty-five years, I have worked in all areas of publishing; as a writer, workshop leader, first reader for literary agencies, writing instructor, book reviewer, and freelance editor.
 My experience in the industry from the twin perspectives of editor and author has given me a unique insight into both the needs of the writer and the demands of an ever-changing publishing business.

 I have worked with writers in every genre (and several subgenres) from young adult fiction to fantasy, thrillers, academic nonfiction, and textbooks; and specialize in memoir, mainstream and literary fiction, and narrative nonfiction.
 Since each project is as unique as the writer who creates it, I offer an individualistic approach specifically tailored to suit the needs of my clients.

 For a complete description of my services and to find out whether they are right for your project, please click below on: